 A rhetorical question is a question that strongly expresses the speaker's attitude toward something.
-Often the speaker is not looking for information at all, but if he is asking for information, it is not usually the information that the question appears to ask for.
+Often the speaker is not looking for information at all.
+Or, if he is asking for information, it is not usually the information that the question appears to ask for.
 The speaker is more interested in expressing his attitude than in getting information.

 Those who stood by said, "Is this how you insult God's high priest?"
-(Acts 23:4 ULB)
+(Acts 23:4 ULT)

 The people who asked Paul this question were not asking about his way of insulting God's high priest.
-Rather they used theis question to accuse Paul of insulting the high priest.
+Rather they used this question to accuse Paul of insulting the high priest.

 The Bible contains many rhetorical questions.
-Some of the purposes of these rhetorical questions are to express attitudes or feelings, to rebuke people, to teach something by reminding people of something they know and encouraging them to apply it to something new, and to introduce something they want to talk about.
+These rhetorical questions might be used for the purpose of expressing attitudes or feelings, rebuking people, teaching something by reminding people of something they know and encouraging them to apply it to something new, or introducing something they want to talk about.

-- Some languages do not use rhetorical questions; for them a question is always a request for information. - Some languages use rhetorical questions, but for purposes that are more limited or different than in the Bible. - Because of these differences between languages, some readers might misunderstand the purpose of a rhetorical question in the Bible.
+- Some languages do not use rhetorical questions; for them a question is always a request for information. - Some languages use rhetorical questions, but for purposes that are different or more limited than in the Bible. - Because of these differences between languages, some readers might misunderstand the purpose of a rhetorical question in the Bible.

 Do you not still rule the kingdom of Israel?
-(1 Kings 21:7 ULB)
+(1 Kings 21:7 ULT)